-Get the Info You Need To Properly Care For Your Leopard Gecko.
-This e-course includes the Top 10 Essential Steps to Buying, Keeping & Breeding Healthy Leopard Geckos.
+FREE LEOPARD GECKO CARE MINI-COURSE - Get the the Top 10 Essential Steps to Buying, Keeping & Breeding Healthy Leopard Geckos.
+Signup to the right.

 When referring to albino leopard gecko, there are three different strains the Tremper, Rainwater (Las Vegas), and Bell.
 All three strains of albinos are recessive traits.
 Meaning, if you were to breed a Tremper albino with a Rainwater or Bell albino, all of the babies would be normal looking but not albino.
 Recessive traits are the result of a mutation of certain genes that control a specific part of the development of the animal.
 These traits are usually discovered randomly, so there is nothing that can be done to increase the probability of discovering a new recessive trait.
 This kind of specific breeding depends a lot on luck.